 After your first letter is finished, you should make two rows of your background color so that there is some space between your letters.

 - Make sure that you make your knots tight, but not too tight.
 Embroidery floss can break and it's a pain trying to work with short strings.

 - Drawing out your letters will help you.
 I definitely recommend it.

-- To tie off your bracelet, take all eleven strings and make one knot. (the same knot you used when you first started this bracelet, before you put it in the loom.)
+- To tie off your bracelet, take all eleven strings and make one knot (the same knot you used before you put the threads in the loom).
 After you tie them off, split the eleven strings into two groups, and braid each group. now you can use these braids to tie on your bracelet.

 - After you have completed all of the letters you want to add, continue braiding with your background color floss until you've reached the desired length.

 - Leave about two inches of threads at the end and braid them together into three separate strands.

 - You can also cut the loop you made at the beginning (not to make it shorter, just to separate the threads) and braid those into three strands.

 - Use these two tassels to tie your bracelet around your friend's wrist!

 - Alternately, keep the loop intact and weave the braided tassels through to fasten the bracelet.

 Have you added a name to a friendship bracelet?